Columbus Zoo and Aquarium: Early history

-In 1937, the zoo's name changed to the Columbus Municipal Zoo and utilized membership fees to fund its growth but by 1950 was struggling financially.
+In 1937, the zoo's name changed to the Columbus Municipal Zoo and utilized membership fees to fund its growth, but by 1950 was struggling financially.

 1950 to present

-The city of Columbus took over management of the zoo in 1951, but later gave up ownership to the Zoological Park Association, Inc., a non-profit organization, in 1970.
+The city of Columbus took over management of the zoo in 1951 but later gave up ownership to the Zoological Park Association, Inc., a non-profit organization, in 1970.
 The city continued providing funds from the city's general fund, however, until 1986.

-On December 22, 1956, Colo, a western lowland gorilla, became the world's first captive-born gorilla at the Columbus Zoo.
-When she died in January, 2017, at the age of 60, she was the oldest gorilla in human care.
-Colo's extended family includes one child, 10 grandchildren, four great grandchildren, and two great great grandchildren living in zoos throughout the country.
-The Columbus Zoo currently houses 15 gorillas, six of which are related to Colo.
-The Columbus Zoo has a gorilla breeding program, with 31 gorillas born at the zoo since 1956.
-Colo was named after Columbus, the city of her birth.

 Jack Hanna became the director of the Columbus Zoo in 1978 and remained director until 1993.
 The zoo benefited greatly from his oversight, rising to national recognition during his tenure.
 Prior to his arrival, the zoo saw an average annual attendance of about 360,000.
 In addition, the animal facilities were in need of renovation.
 Hanna put an extensive amount of effort into turning the Columbus Zoo into a model facility, including personally picking up trash after hours.
 Cage enclosures were also removed during his time and replaced with more natural looking habitats.
 His enthusiasm, along with his national television recognition, helped attract more visitors to the zoo, with over 1.4 million visitors annually by 1992.
-Hanna was named director emeritus of the zoo in 1993, and continued to be the public face for the zoo in its marketing campaigns until 2020.
+Hanna was named director emeritus of the zoo in 1993 and continued to be the public face for the zoo in its marketing campaigns until 2020.

 In 2004, voters passed a measure that would raise an estimated $180 million to expand the zoo over 10 years.
-The 120 acre expansion includes additional parking, Polar Frontier, an exhibit including polar bears and Arctic foxes, as well as Heart of Africa, the most recent exhibit including lions, antelope, cheetahs, giraffe, zebras, etc. To make room for these new exhibits, bordering Powell Road has been relocated around the eastern and southern border of the zoo.
+The 120 acre expansion includes additional parking, Polar Frontier, an exhibit including polar bears and Arctic foxes as well as Heart of Africa, the most recent exhibit, which includes lions, antelope, cheetahs, giraffe, zebras, etc. To make room for these new exhibits, bordering Powell Road has been relocated around the eastern and southern border of the zoo.
 A new entrance was constructed along the new roadway, which opened in early 2008.
 Long-term plans include the possibility of a resort-style hotel to attract tourists along with its outdoor water-amusement park, Zoombezi Bay.

 On June 28, 2009, Jeff Swanagan, the executive director of the zoo, died suddenly at the age of 51.
 Dale Schmidt, the zoo's chief operating officer, was named executive director on November 20, 2009.